mplutka/tm-bt-led/README.md

 ### Step 2.
 Download and setup connector
 1. Download current version [here](https://github.com/mplutka/tm-bt-led/releases/download/3.0.1/3.0.1.zip) and extract the files into an empty folder.
-2. Run `setup.cmd` to detect your device and write its data to a file for faster reconnects (necessary).
+2. Run `setup.bat` to detect your device and write its data to a file for faster reconnects (necessary).
-3. (Optional) You can start `test.cmd` to run demo mode.
+3. (Optional) You can start `test.bat` to run demo mode.

 ### Step 3.
 Launch
-1. Launch `run.cmd` (recommended, see below) or use the provided game files.
+1. Launch `run.bat` (recommended, see below) or use the provided game files.
 2. Press both upper buttons on the TM BT and let it connect when prompted to do so.
 It shouldn't be paired to your PC or any other device before doing this!
 3. If it is not picking up any devices ("Discovering devices" or "Starting scan..." never shows up), try restarting the script.
 If still no success, also try to unplug and replug the USB stick and start over.
 4. It should say "Waiting for data..." if all went well.
 5. Start the game itself and enjoy.

 ### More on "Auto detect mode"
-`run.cmd` automatically listens for the launch of any supported game, switches to performance mode (higher refresh rates) and steps down to power save mode after you exit the game.
+`run.bat` automatically listens for the launch of any supported game, switches to performance mode (higher refresh rates) and steps down to power save mode after you exit the game.
 Keep it running in the background to automatically switch between supported games without the need to stop/start the shortcut batch files.

 If you encounter false detections or any other problems, please let me know.